The Risen Christ

 An announcement before any explanation

 The women who arrive at the tomb on the third day come prepared to find a body, not an empty space.
-Instead, an angel meets them there first, addressing their fear and their assumption in the same breath: "Do not be afraid, for I know that you are looking for Jesus, who was crucified.
-He is not here; he has risen, just as he said.
-Come and see the place where he lay" (Matthew 28:5-6, NIV).
+Instead, an angel meets them there first, addressing their fear and their assumption in the same breath: "Do not be afraid; for I know that you seek Jesus who was crucified.
+He is not here; for he has risen, as he said.
+Come, see the place where he lay" (Matthew 28:5-6, RSV-CE).
 Notice what the angel doesn't do: he doesn't simply assert the claim and move on.
 He invites direct verification — come and see for yourselves.

 A Renaissance fresco of Christ stepping out of a stone tomb holding a banner, while soldiers sleep at its base.